How To Start a Gutter Cleaning Business

-- offer to install downspout filters.
+- Offer to install downspout filters.
 If you buy the mesh needed in bulk, it will cost you about 10 cents per filter.
-The going rate is $3 to $5 per filter, which will usually total between $30 and $60 per house.
+The going rate is $3 to $5 per filter, usually between $30 and $60 per house.

-- Add tree trimming service.
+- Add tree trimming.
 Cut back limbs that hang over the roof.
-This will make your job easier in the future and can potentially save the customer costly roof repairs in the future.
+This will make your job easier for the next cleaning and can potentially save the customer costly roof repairs in the future.

 - Add a window and skylight cleaning service.
-Skylight cleaning generally runs about $20 per skylight and window cleaning adds an additional $80 to $120.
+Skylight cleaning generally runs about $20 per skylight, and window cleaning adds $80 to $120.

-- Whenever you are working at heights, always make sure that you use fall arrest gear.
+- Whenever you are working on a roof, always make sure that you use fall arrest gear.

-- Remember that gutters and supports are a relatively weak material and will not stand any direct weight so be sure to use secure ladders that will support your weight well.
+- Remember that gutters and supports are relatively weak materials and will not stand any direct weight.
+Make sure to use secure ladders to support your weight.

-- Put the ladder on a firm and even ground base and at an appropriate height from the rain gutter.
+- Put the ladder on firm and even ground and at an appropriate height from the rain gutter.

 - Beware of the metal parts and screws that are fitted inside the gutter.

-- You can offer additional related services such as snow removal, gardening or window washing to earn more money.
+- You can offer additional related services such as snow removal, lawn care, window washing, etc.

-- Work is performed up high on rooftops or ladders.
+- Work is performed on rooftops or ladders.